Senyeah/APIEngine/README.md

 #### Implementing the handler

-Inside the `info.php` file, you will note that has already a class `InfoRequest` generated.
+Inside the `info.php` file, you will note that the `InfoRequest` class has been automatically generated.
 Inside the `execute` method of this class, you perform processing specific to that request and send a response.

 In this case, we simply want to return information about our PHP configuration, so only a call to `phpinfo()` is necessary: